slack-samples/deno-message-translator/README.md

-# Run-on-Slack Deno: Translator App (powered by DeepL API)
+# Run-on-Slack: Translator App (powered by DeepL API)

 This app contains a sample TypeScript project for use on Slack's [next-generation hosted platform](https://api.slack.com/future).
 The project